 The Muckleshoot is currently (by machine count), the largest casino near Seattle, with 3,100 slot machines and video poker machines.
 The spacious 340,000 square foot building is also home to 70 table games, including craps and roulette, a poker room, keno and even off-track betting.
-A Caesars sportsbook is on the way.
+There’s even a new Caesars sportsbook .

 The Muckleshoot also has several bars, entertainment venues, and seven restaurants, not including a candy shop, Starbucks and hot dog cart.